Solar / Backup Power ROI Calculator — South Africa

 The optimal system size for a rental property is different from a primary residence — the goal is maximising ROI, not maximising comfort.
 For a 2–3 bedroom rental, a 3kW PV system with a 5kWh battery is widely regarded as the sweet spot: it covers all essential loads during load shedding (lights, WiFi, TV, refrigerator, device charging) and the cost-per-kW is lower than smaller systems.

-A 3kW system also hits a pricing band where the Section 12B deduction makes the after-tax cost very competitive — typically R25,000–R35,000 at a 41% marginal rate.
+A 3kW system also hits a pricing band where the Section 12B deduction makes the after-tax cost highly competitive — typically R25,000–R35,000 at a 41% marginal rate.
 At that after-tax cost, the combination of electricity savings and rental premium can achieve payback in under 3 years.
+For properties in higher rental brackets (R20,000+/month), a 5kW full system justifies the larger capital outlay — the greater rental premium on a higher-value property, combined with higher electricity savings, and a proportionally larger Section 12B deduction, all scale together.